makersacademy/airport_challenge/README.md

 - Wrote a test for the take_off method to raise an error when attempting to take off with a plane that is not in it's hangar.
 - Added a third guard clause to the take_off method to check if the plane is included in the hangar array.
 Test passes.

+_Finally, I wrote a feature test that emulates 3 planes landing, one taking off again for another airport, another taking off intending to return, but is unable to land due to stormy weather._

 ### Refactoring for SRP